Louis-Vincent/OOP-in-depth/README.md

 Metaprogramming in Ruby will be addressed in another guide.

 So!
 Class are static beings.
 Onced you compile your program they disappear.
 They are blueprints for your objets.
-This is the case many languages like C++, NIT, Eiffel and OCaml (maybe) if I'm not mistaken.
+This is the case for many languages like C++, NIT, Eiffel and OCaml (maybe)

 ## Prototype-based